-As defined in Mr. Dow's employment agreement, "good reason" means Mr. Dow's resignation within 30 days following the expiration of any Company cure period (discussed below) following the occurrence of one or more of the following, without Mr. Dow's express written consent: (i) assignment to Mr. Dow of any duties beyond the generally recognized scope of employment of a company chief financial officer and senior vice president finance and administration or the reduction of Mr. Dow's duties or the removal of Mr. Dow from his position and responsibilities as chief financial officer and senior vice president finance and administration, either of which must result in a material diminution of Mr. Dow's authority, duties, or responsibilities with the Company in effect immediately prior to such assignment; provided, however, if Mr. Dow is provided with an alternative executive type position within the Company or its subsidiaries at the same or better compensation as proved herein or that a reduction in duties, position or responsibilities solely by virtue of the Company being acquired and made part of a larger entity will not constitute "good reason"; (ii) a reduction in Mr. Dow's base salary (except where there is a reduction applicable to the management team generally of not more than 10% of Mr. Dow's base salary); or (iii) a material change in the geographic location of Mr. Dow's primary work facility or location; provided, that a relocation of less than 50 miles from Mr. Dow's then present work location will not be considered a material change in geographic location.
-Mr. Dow will not resign for good reason without first providing the Company with written notice of the acts or omissions constituting the grounds for "good reason" within 90 days of the initial existence of the grounds for "good reason" and a reasonable cure period of not less than 30 days following the date of such notice and such grounds for "good reason" have not been cured during such cure period.
+As defined in Ms. Gardiner's employment agreement, "Good Reason" means Ms. Gardiner's resignation within thirty (30) days following the expiration of any Company cure period (discussed below) following the occurrence of one or more of the following, without Ms. Gardiner's express written consent: (i) the assignment to Ms. Gardiner of any duties beyond the generally recognized scope of employment of a company Chief Financial Officer or the reduction of Ms. Gardiner's duties or the removal of Ms. Gardiner from Ms. Gardiner's position and responsibilities as Chief Financial Officer, either of which must result in a material diminution of Ms. Gardiner's authority, duties, or responsibilities with the Company in effect immediately prior to such assignment; provided, however, if the Ms. Gardiner is provided with an alternative executive type position within the Company or its subsidiaries at the same or better compensation as proved herein or that a reduction in duties, position or responsibilities solely by virtue of the Company being acquired and made part of a larger entity will not constitute "Good Reason"; (ii) a reduction in Ms. Gardiner's Base Salary (except where there is a reduction applicable to the management team generally of not more than 10% of Ms. Gardiner's Base Salary); or (iii) a material change in the geographic location of Ms. Gardiner's primary work facility or location; provided, that a relocation of less than fifty (50) miles from Ms. Gardiner's then present work location will not be considered a material change in geographic location.
+Ms. Gardiner will not resign for Good Reason without first providing the Company with written notice of the acts or omissions constituting the grounds for "Good Reason" within ninety (90) days of the initial existence of the grounds for "Good Reason" have not been cured during such cure period.

-In the event any payment to Mr. Dow pursuant to his employment agreement would be subject to the excise tax imposed by Section 4999 of the Code as a result of a payment being classified as a parachute payment under Section 280G of the Code, Mr. Dow will receive such payment as would entitle him to receive the greatest after-tax benefit, even if it means that we pay him a lower aggregate payment so as to eliminate the potential excise tax imposed by Section 4999 of the Code.
+In the event any payment to Ms. Gardiner pursuant to her employment agreement would be subject to the excise tax imposed by Section 4999 of the Code as a result of a payment being classified as a parachute payment under Section 280G of the Code, Ms. Gardiner will receive such payment as would entitle her to receive the greatest after-tax benefit, even if it means that we pay her a lower aggregate payment so as to eliminate the potential excise tax imposed by Section 4999 of the Code

-Mr. Dow has also entered into our standard inventions assignment, confidentiality and non-competition agreement and our standard indemnification agreement for officers and directors.
+Ms. Gardiner has also entered into our standard inventions assignment, confidentiality and non-competition agreement and our standard indemnification agreement for officers and directors.